Overview

 Users can use page_by

-argument in the rtf_body()
+argument in the

-function to group/separate table by single cell row with assigned page_by
+function to group/separate table by single cell

 variable’s value in it.

-A row header will be generated at the beginning of each page_by
+A row header will be generated at the beginning of each

 group.

-if new_page = TRUE
+If new_page = TRUE

-, different value of group_by
+, different values of

 .